grobenmarketing/r7-creative-branding/Brand Pillars/03-target-market.md

 ### The Decision Factor

-They're willing to take a risk on something new, but they need to see **proof it works** before committing long-term.
+They're willing to take a risk on something new, but they need to see **social proof** before committing long-term.

-**That's why the 30-day free trial is so effective:**
+**That's why the 30-day no cost trial is so effective:**
 - Removes all risk from their decision
 - Lets them see results before paying
 - Proves what no one else could